 Manufacturers include Canyon Offshore (Helix ES), Osbit, Royal IHC and SMD.
 Key facts Burial can be achieved either at the same time as the lay of the cable (simultaneous lay and burial) or afterwards (post-lay burial).
-If the former method is used, a cable plough [I.5.2.2] is used simultaneously during the cable lay to create a trench in which the cable falls and is immediately buried.
-In the case of a post-lay burial, the vessel will move along the laid cable, using a trenching ROV [I.5.2.3] or vertical injector or jetting sled [I.5.2.4] to fluidise the sediment and allowing the cable to be buried.
+If the former method is used, a cable plough [1.5.2.2] is used simultaneously during the cable lay to create a trench in which the cable falls and is immediately buried.
+In the case of a post-lay burial, the vessel will move along the laid cable, using a trenching ROV [1.5.2.3] or vertical injector or jetting sled [1.5.2.4] to fluidise the sediment and allowing the cable to be buried.
 Burial depths are determined based on an industry standard (burial protection index and/or cable burial risk assessment).
 Generally, cables are buried at a depth of 1-4m below the sea bed.
 What's in it Cable burial vessel [I.5.2.1] Cable plough [I.5.2.2] Trenching ROV [I.5.2.3] Vertical injector [I.5.2.4]

 I.5.2.1 Cable burial vessel Function The cable burial vessel undertakes cable burial post laying of the cable on the sea bed.
 What it costs These costs are usually included in the cable burial contract.
 A typical day rate for a cable burial vessel is about £95,000.
 Who supplies them (examples only) Cable burial vessels are provided by a number of offshore vessel operators such as Canyon Offshore (Helix ES), Global Marine and Van Oord Offshore Wind.
 Key facts Burial vessels vary in size based on the required burial tools to be mobilised and the water depth.
 Generally, most types of vessels can be utilised as long as burial tools can be mobilised.
 Dynamically positioned vessels are generally used although barges may be used in shallower waters in the case of near-shore burial work.
-Post-lay burial is undertaken using a trenching ROV [I.5.2.3].
-Vertical injectors [I.5.2.4] can also be used. rost-lay bullar is undertaken using a trendring KOV [1.5.2.5] .
-Vertical injectors [1.5.2.4] can also be used.
+Post-lay burial is undertaken using a trenching ROV [I.5.2.3] .
+Vertical injectors [I.5.2.4] can also be used.
 What's in it Crane or A-frame Personnel transfer gangway Burial tools and equipment